 Private Companies

 Some sober houses are run by for-profit organizations or private businesses specializing in recovery housing.
-These facilities offer different levels of care and can vary widely in terms of structure, cost, and amenities.
+These homes offer different levels of support and can vary widely in terms of structure, cost, and amenities.

 Religious or Faith-Based Organizations